rctay/fossasia-2014/patchy.md

 ## Sounds familiar?

 <div class="notes">
-reasons for putting your patches under version control, are the same reasons for using version control for your code!
+These are exactly the reasons why you would want to use version control for your code!
+So, you should put your patches under version control.
 </div>

 ## A plan